charliemikels/2024-eclipse-data-analytics/readme.md

 See the paper _Investigating Stabilization in Lower Stratospheric Temperature and Atmospheric Gravity Waves During the April 8, 2024, Total Solar Eclipse_ for more information.

-The original dataset is not included.
-It is available on request from NearSpace Launch.
+The dataset used in this study is not included in this repo, but it is available upon request from NearSpace Education, Education center, Upland, Indiana.

 ## Requirements